Season: 2 (The Sonny & Cher Show)

 Sonny & Cher (1967)

-Sonny says, “Tonight, we’re giving away awards to all the people that make it possible for Cher and I to do the show together.”
+Sonny continues that “Tonight, we’re giving away awards to all those people that make it possible for Cher and I to do the show together.”
 Cher responds, “except our lawyers.”
+Sonny adds, “We’ve given them enough already.”

-Sonny says, “Tonight, we’re going to do an awards show making fun of us.”
+Sonny says, “Tonight, we’re going to do an awards show making fun of our own show.”
+Cher says “We’ve done it to them now we’re gonna do it to us.”

 Because this was basically a clips show, the running joke is that none of the winners could attend to accept and so Ted Zeigler accepts all the awards on everyone’s behalf.